-Whenever you meet a new person, think about your friends and colleagues and ask yourself, “How could I make an introduction where two people could benefit from knowing one another?”
 My free work consisted of “micro-internships,” mostly for startups in financial technology.
 This was a natural segue for me, since I knew the industry well but wanted to develop skills in the tech space.
 My work consisted of reviewing pitch decks, financial models, and ghostwriting blog posts.
 This kind of work helped me put my existing skills to use while also dipping my toe into the startup world and developing friendships with a new group of people.
 It also helped me realize that I liked the collaborative, open, adaptive environment of startup culture.

 But even more impactful was the habit of making mutually beneficial introductions.
 This behavior is pretty self-explanatory, but it requires a touch of creativity and a heavy dose of consistency.

 Here’s how you do it: Whenever you meet a new person, think about your friends and colleagues and ask yourself, “How could I make an introduction where two people could benefit from knowing one another?”
 The pairings can work on a straightforward business level (an investor and an entrepreneur) or have more to do with shared interests (say, putting two impassioned sneakerheads in touch).